History of Accomplishments

 2015 ~ Implemented BRI Care Consultation – telephone enabled caregiver support.

 2014 ~ Inaugurated “Caring For You, Caring for Me” – the second collaborative initiative between Nevada Senior Services & Rosalynn Carter Institute for Caregiving.
-This innovative program addresses the needs of family & professional caregivers by bringing them together in a relaxed setting to discuss common issues, share ideas, and gain a better under- standing of each other’s perspective on what it means to be a caregiver.
+This innovative program addresses the needs of family and professional caregivers by bringing them together in a relaxed setting to discuss common issues, share ideas, and gain a better understanding of each other’s perspective on what it means to be a caregiver.

 2014 ~ Opened Respite Care & Support Services, providing care partners a break in caregiving for a few hours per week and other supportive resources following a comprehensive assessment.